 The Company's Financial Statements have been prepared in accordance with UK adopted International Accounting Standards and with the requirements of the Companies Act 2006 as applicable to companies reporting under these standards.
-They have also been prepared in accordance with the SORP for investment companies issued by the AIC in July 2022, except to the extent that it conflicts with International Accounting Standards.
+They have also been prepared in accordance with the Statement of Recommended Practice ("SORP") for investment companies issued by the AIC in July 2022, except to the extent that it conflicts with International Accounting Standards.